jumbamathews/Neighbourhood-2/readme.md

 * There are no known bugs at the moment.

 ## Contact Information
-If you have any question or contributions, please email me at kimanisimon856@gmail.com You can also reach me through - O713813919
+If you have any question or contributions, please email me at You can also reach me through -

 ## Licence
 The MIT License (MIT)

-Copyright (c) 2020 kimanisimon
+Copyright (c) 2020

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: